genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/00_index.md

 In this section, we look in more detail at how you define your fields, tables and views.

 These pages assume you are creating a data model from scratch.
 You can also create a data model from an existing Excel spreadsheet or RDBMS database.
-You can see this in practice in our tutorial covering the machison'io Excel](/tutorials/building-an-application/positions-app/) and machison'io RDBMS](/tutorials/building-an-application/reference-app/) routes.
+You can see this in practice in our tutorial covering the [Excel](/getting-started/tutorials/generate-positions-app/) and [RDBMS](/getting-started/tutorials/generate-reference-module/) routes.